Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/easybuild_setup.md

         and the related [issue 3575](https://github.com/easybuilders/easybuild-framework/issues/3575)).
         The solution might be to develop our own naming scheme module.

-  * Current implementation in the prototype:
+  * Choice implemented for the current software stacks:

       * A flat naming scheme that is a slight customization of the default EasyBuildMNS without the categories, combined with an empty ``suffix-modules-path`` to avoid